yackx/ipgo/content/go-techniques/concurrency/concurrency.md

 This time, the numbers are printed... after the message.
 We gave time to the goroutine to complete, but there is **no guarantee on the execution order**.

-Besides, adding `time.Sleep` is a bad practice (how do you even decide on the "right" sleep duration?
-How much time does it need to display the number on different machines?).
-We will need another approach in the next section.
+Besides, adding `time.Sleep` to work around the original issue is a bad practice to work around our problem.
+How do you even decide on the "right" sleep duration?
+How much time does it need to display the number on different machines?.
+We will present another approach in the next section.